Saturday 3 August 2024

 End of year gives you a chance to take stock of your life, what happens and what does not.
 December is always a low-energy month.
 It gets you into shifting allegiance between yourself and your choices.
 Slow paced, you find yourself liquid with emotion, mashed into a wet inertia.
 I joked to my housemate that we are running the house part time.
 One day you wake up and ask yourself, "what do you want"?
 For now, stability, anonymity, and immobility.

 Life is hard, it is really hard.
 Always something, always something, navigating difficulties and complexities and making trade-offs between something for something.
 Last year, between December 2022 through to May 2023 I listened to no song at all, shut down my main WhatsApp, listened to Qur’an 24/7, in the bus, walking to and from classes, working, cooking, shopping, everything and everywhere until I travelled back to Nigeria in May.
 I want to go back to Nigeria and live with my family.
-Suddenly, I am engulfed by a serious craving for travel to West African cities or North Africa and Mediterranean cities, not to settle there but to visit different city every vacation year.
+Suddenly, I am engulfed by a serious craving for travel to West African cities or North Africa and Mediterranean cities, not settle there but to visit different city every vacation year.

 Really, this life is crazy if you know what I mean, but this is how I wormed my way through the semester:

-Open Door for refugees (ODFR), a non-profit in the City of Madison has a tradition of organizing events for the displaced who are moved to the city, including annual Thanksgiving Dinner that started pre-COVID era.
+Open Door for refugees (ODFR), a non-profit in the City of Madison, has a tradition of organizing events for the displaced who moved to the city, including an annual Thanksgiving Dinner that started pre-COVID era.
 The event was held this year as well.
 I volunteered for the organization and led a team of volunteers for meat supply.
 I was happy and satisfied for the job-well-done.
 You get a sort of experience on how to get sponsorship and manage logistics.

-I feel the need to extend my solidarity, symbolically to tell the refugees that they are not alone and can find community in our shared humanity.
+I feel the need to extend my solidarity to the displaced, symbolically tell the refugees that they are not alone and can find community in our shared humanity.
 As the migrants were mainly Arabs and some handful of Blacks from the Congo, another site of genocide, I believed that my presence will be important to them.
 Besides, I have a shared experience with the displaced people.
 Although there are differences in our circumstances, there are also similarities that bind us.
 I am by myself here, no family no nothing so I know what it means to live uprooted from your culture, to be the person out of place.
 I can tell what it means to leave century-old traditions and transplant elsewhere.
 Mine is voluntary, theirs is forced displacement.

 L-R: Me, Muhammad's family (M) and Egyptian couple (R)

 There is some magnetic force between me and kids, an intrigue about their psychology.
 I am interested in their development and always wanted to leave a positive mark in their lives.
 I bonded quickly with Muhammad, thanks to a shared interest in soccer and my basic Arabic language.
 I asked Muhammad about his friends and childhood in Syria, in English where Arabic failed.
 But Muhammad told me he does not have friends in Syria.
-He has only an imagined and mythologized memory of the place.
+He has only an imagined and mythologized memory of the homeland.
 He was infant when they fled the country.
-Probably, only stories of aunties and uncles.
+Probably only stories of aunties and uncles.
 All he knew about his childhood are memories in Egypt.
 He played soccer with the neighborhood kids.
 Muhammad is at least two degrees away from his culture when his family moved to the US.
-This launched me into sympathy and concerns for Muhammad.
+This launched me into sympathy for Muhammad.
 Muhammad is forever different from regular kids who grow up in their original culture.
 I wonder if Muhammad would grow up with the same idea of the pain of migration like adult migrants.
 In Egypt, he was just getting to know the place when they had to move again...

 Muhammad and I

 Muhammad loves soccer.
 He loves Cristiano Ronaldo.
 This deepened our connection.
-I made assessment that Muhammad’s English is coming on gradually.
+I made an assessment that Muhammad’s English is coming on gradually.
 As we spoke, he corrected my Arabic; I helped him with English.
 Muhammad told me about a special English language program in his school that kids like him were enrolled.
 This might be the reason for his quick English progress.
 I can’t shake off a sense of uneasiness about his socializing with the kids in school.

 Muhammed’s sister, Fatima, finished high school and is preparing for college.
 She wants to study computer.
 But computer is just a broad term.
-I pressed further for specifics, offering suggestions and insight.
+I pressed further for specifics, offering suggestions and insights.
 Fatima said she wants to study IT.
 Their mum and dad can’t speak English.
 I spoke to them in Arabic and translation assistance from Muhammed and the Egyptian family when my Arabic failed.

 II